MrRootZero/MrRootZero/README.md

 📚 Currently studying a BSc in IT with a focus on Computational Science and Informatics.

-🤝 I'm enthusiastic about joining projects that explore new technologies and involve building exciting applications that can benefit us all.
+🤝 Enthusiastic about joining projects that explore new technologies and involve building exciting applications.

-🌱 I’m currently learning JSP + Restful WS + Spring as well as the ever expanding field of Software Engineering 😋
+🌱 Currently learning JSP + Restful WS + Spring 😋

 ⚡ Fun fact: I'm passionate about fitness and you can often find me hitting the gym, working on strength and staying healthy! 💪😄🏋️ Feel free to send me a message, and we can chat and connect about our shared interests in technology, coding, or fitness! 😄👋